 1. COVID-19

-Although COVID-19 is no longer officially a public health emergency, it’s still a public health priority.
-Older adults continue to be at high risk for developing serious complications from the virus.
+COVID is still circulating widely in communities everywhere, and older adults continue to be at high risk.
 People who already have underlying illnesses—such as heart disease or chronic lung disease—are even more vulnerable.

 Protecting against COVID-19